Diversity, Equity, and Inclusion in our Societies

 ASA

-The ASA Representation and Recognition Task Force provided a report (2019) on enhanced gender recognition and representation in the Society.
+The ASA Representation and Recognition Task Force provided a report (2019) on enhanced gender recognition and representation in the Society, which was presented to the ASA Board of Directors and served as a resource for the development of the Recommendations Report.

 Membership